Onboard Science Instrument Autonomy for the Detection of Microscopy Biosignatures on the Ocean Worlds Life Surveyor: Results

 \subsubsection{The Science Utility Estimate}

 At the start of a mission, science teams seek observations that most directly satisfy the mission's primary science objectives.
 For \acrshort{helm} and \acrshort{fame}, the \acrshort{sue}, a quantified proxy for the scientific value of an observation, helps identify observations that contain motility or fluorescence biosignatures. \acrshort{jewel} can be configured to prioritize by simply maximizing the \acrshort{sue} of returned observations.
-To evaluate the performance of \acrshort{helm} in estimating the \acrshort{sue}, we compare the \acrshort{osia}-estimated \acrshortpl{sue} to the ``true'' \acrshortpl{sue} calculated from human-provided tracks annotations (\ref{fig:suetest}).
-As shown, the system does provide a skillful \acrshortpl{sue} that produces useful prioritization guidance.
+To evaluate the performance of \acrshort{helm} in estimating the \acrshort{sue}, we compare the \acrshort{osia}-estimated \acrshortpl{sue} to the ``true'' \acrshortpl{sue} calculated from human-provided track annotations (Figure \ref{fig:suetest}).
+As shown, the system \ed{demonstrates the generation of} skillful \acrshortpl{sue} \ed{for use during prioritization (per Req.~L4-5 in Table \ref{tab:reqs4})}.

 While the ideal \acrshort{osia} system could perfectly estimate \acrshort{sue} values, the most important outcome is that observations are prioritized given the proper \textit{relative ordering}.
 Therefore, we compare the sorted lists of observations by their estimated and true \acrshortpl{sue} with Kendall's rank correlation coefficient (or Kendall's $\tau$). $\tau = 1$ indicates that the desired and actual ordering match perfectly, whereas $\tau = 0$ indicates no correlation between the orderings. \acrshort{helm} is able to achieve $\tau = 0.529$ on the entire lab dataset, rejecting $\tau = 0$ with a $p$-value of $1.09 \times 10^{-6}$.
 Kendall's $\tau$ could be used by future works improving upon this system to benchmark their \acrshort{sue}-based observation prioritization.
 Additionally, mission concepts could define their \acrshort{osia} prioritization requirements by determining an acceptable $\tau$ for autonomous downlink prioritization through rigorous trade studies.